snrdk/DBSystem/README.md

 * Neural network model for classification
 * Comparison with traditional machine learning models (Logistic Regression, Decision Trees)

+### Input features
+* User history-based features
+  - Top 300 features of tf-idf values from 30 most recent tweets posted by $u_i$
+  - Ratio of hateful vs non-hateful tweets and hate lexicon vector
+  - Follower count and date of account creation of $u_i$
+  - Number of topics (hashtags) that $u_i$ has tweeted on up to time $t$

+* Topic oriented feature
+  - Cosine similarity between Doc2Vec representation of tweets and hashtag

+* Non-peer endogenous features
+  - Binary vector representing the top 50 trending hashtags

+* Exogenous feature
+  - Average tf-idf vector for the 60 most recent news headlines before the time of the tweet

 ## Usage
 Run the Jupyter notebook `hate_diffusion_prediction.ipynb` to: